dev-academy-programme/orientation---Archived/4-tools/terminal/README.md

 You'll be using the terminal regularly throughout your career as a developer.

 # Why the console?
+Websites and web applications will be deployed on remote computers called servers and most of the time, the only way to interact directly with these machines is to use a command line over a remote connection called SSH.
+The fact is, it's hard to avoid running into the console.

+And why would you want to?
+Once you become familiar with the environment, reaching for your mouse to mess with some menu will seem like a big waste of time when you could just type a couple of words and be done with it.

+Most operating systems actually provide a console or a command prompt in some form or another - for example, Mac uses "Terminal".

 Some people memorize a lot of commands for the terminal, and use terminal-based text applications (e.g., vim or emacs).
 If you invest enough time in such tools, you can become extremely fast.
 But it's a big up-front investment, kind of like learning a musical instrument.